Sacred Lotus (Nelumbo nucifera)

 US Federal Legal Status

-• Public consumption restrictions on any smokable materials
+• Public consumption restrictions on smokable materials

 • Indoor smoking rules in residential buildings